OP Stack deployment overview

 Batcher

 The Batcher is a service that publishes transactions from the Rollup to the L1 blockchain.
-The Batcher runs continuously alongside the Sequencer and publishes The Batcher continuously publishes transactions alongside the Sequencer in regular batches.
+The Batcher runs continuously alongside the Sequencer and publishes transactions in regular batches.

 Proposer